Alexander Lebed: Early life and service

 Alexander Lebed was born in the Cossack town of Novocherkassk, in the Rostov Oblast, in 1950.
 In his youth he was not a bad student but preferred boxing and chess.
 He grew up in poverty.
 His father was a carpenter who was sentenced to seven years in a Gulag labor camp for arriving late to work twice, and witnessed the Novocherkassk massacre in 1962.
 During that time he worked at a factory.
 He was determined to become a paratrooper and joined the Ryazan Guards Higher Airborne Command School in 1969, becoming a cadet platoon and company commander while he was there.
-In 1982, as an officer of the Soviet Airborne Troops, Lebed became a battalion commander in Afghanistan during the Soviet war there.
+In 1982, as an officer of the Soviet Airborne Forces, Lebed became a battalion commander in Afghanistan during the Soviet war there.
 During his time in Afghanistan, Lebed became popular with the troops under his command.
 He held this position until 1982 at which point he attended the Frunze Military Academy.
 Among his duties was being a member of the funeral department during the period of many deaths among the Soviet gerontocracy, including three Soviet rulers.

 In 1988, Lebed became the commander of the 106th Guards Airborne Division.
 He and his troops took part in the suppression of uprisings throughout the Soviet Caucasus, in Georgia (1989) and Azerbaijan (1990), in which he refused to use brutality to put down the protestors.
 By 1991, Lebed held the rank of major general and became second in command of the Airborne Troops.
 During the 1991 coup d'état attempt by Soviet hardliners against the new Russian government, he gained fame by refusing to follow orders to lead his forces against Boris Yeltsin at the Russian White House, contributing to the coup's collapse.
-It was also during that time that Lebed became a rival of General Pavel Grachev, Airborne Troops commander and future Russian Minister of Defense, due to what Lebed viewed to be his misguided military reforms.
+It was also during that time that Lebed became a rival of General Pavel Grachev, Airborne Forces commander and future Russian Minister of Defense, due to what Lebed viewed to be his misguided military reforms.
 Grachev would thus become his main rival.
 It was reportedly because of Grachev that Lebed found himself deployed to Moldova in 1992, as commander of the 14th Guards Army.
-There, in the conflict between Russian and Romanian factions, he intervened and used his position to broker a peace agreement, also providing protection to ethnic Russians.
+There, in the Transnistria War between the Moldovan government and Transnistrian separatists, he intervened in favor of the latter and used his position to impose a peace agreement, also providing protection to ethnic Russians.
 Despite this, Lebed remained hostile to the separatist leadership, which he perceived as corrupt and stated that he was "sick and tired of guarding the sleep and safety of crooks."
 Nonetheless, he remained against President Boris Yeltsin's decision to withdraw most of the 14th Army from Moldova, as he feared it would bring back chaos to the region.